Slack-Pack algorithm for Meir-Moser packing problem: Conclusion

 \section{Conclusion~}

-The graphs given below illustrate the dependence of the ratio of LRP on the value of the parameter $n_0$ with $\gamma=4/3$, when the Slack-Pack algorithm is being used for packing up to $10^{10}$ details.
+The graphs given below (see~Fig.~\ref{pic:1} and~Fig.~\ref{pic:2}) illustrate the dependence of the ratio of LRP on the value of the parameter $n_0$ with $\gamma=4/3$, when the Slack-Pack algorithm is being used for packing up to $10^{10}$ details.
 The horizontal dashed line corresponds to the value of $1-1/\gamma$, while the vertical dash-dotted line does to the argument $n_0^\gamma\sim t_0$.
 According to experimental results, after attaining the value $t = t_0$ the ratio of LRP stabilizes at the level slightly exceeding $1 - 1/\gamma - \delta$, where $\delta$ is some small value.

 We have also performed certain experiments for verifying inequality~\eqref{neq} in Assumption~\ref{prop2}.
 For the value $1+\sigma$ we used the expression $h({\widetilde B})^\gamma / w({\widetilde B})$, where ${\widetilde B}$ denotes the last normal box in the first stripe.
+This choice is motivated by the fact that among all normal boxes of the first kind this particular box yields the smallest value of the ratio $h(B)^\gamma / w(B)$.
 Experiments were performed for sets of details $R_n$ with the same values of $n_0$ and $\gamma$ as those used in previous experiments.
 According to obtained results, inequality~\eqref{neq} is fulfilled for all considered normal boxes.

-See the Appendix for theoretical and experimental arguments in favor of Assumption~\ref{prop1}.
-See \href{https://github.com/AlexeyKislovskiy/Slack-Pack-algorithm}{https://github.com/AlexeyKislovskiy/Slack-Pack-algorithm} for the code of the program that visualizes the work of various packing algorithms and \href{https://github.com/sensen65/Slack-Pack-algorithm-Meir-Moser}{https://github.com/sensen65/Slack-Pack-algorithm-Meir-Moser} for the code of the program that implements the Slack-Pack algorithm for $10^{10}$ details.
+See also the Appendix~\ref{secA1} for theoretical and experimental arguments in favor of Assumption~\ref{prop1}.

 We hope for succeeding in complete theoretical justification of our assumptions or their modified versions.
 The performed experiments (results of some of them are adduced above) confirm the main proposition of this paper, namely, the fact that the ratio of LRP possesses a predictable asymptotic behavior.
 Just this property essentially distinguishes our algorithm from those considered previously.